 Associate in Science Degree

-The Associate in Science Degree in Plumbing and Heating is a program offered jointly through the Plumbing Department and the Heating Department.
+The Associate in Science Degree in Plumbing and Heating is a program offered jointly through the separate Plumbing and Heating Departments.

 Plumbing/Heating is a comprehensive program designed to train students as entry-to-industry level technicians.
 Students are taught the basic theory and practices of plumbing and heating and receive hands-on experience in a laboratory setting.
 The program offers a curriculum combining two distinct but interconnected areas: heating in residential structures and plumbing in residential, commercial, and industrial structures.